-If you’re into stargazing and mountain adventures without any tourists around, boy do I have the perfect Sydney getaway for you!
+If you’re into stargazing and mountain adventures without any tourists around, boy do I have the perfect Sydney weekend getaway for you!

 The Warrumbungles probably aren’t going to make it onto any visitor’s Australia bucket list, but that only makes it better for locals who do have the time and inclination to schlep out to bumble*ck New South Wales for a semi-private hit of nature.
 Y’know, like my friends and me.

 From Sydney, it’s about a 6 hour drive to Coonabarabran, the closest town to Warrumbungle National Park (35km west).
 Yeah, it’s quite a trek – definitely a bit too far to be done as a regular ol’ weekend trip from Sydney.
 We went up over Easter weekend and had 4 days allotted for the the trip which worked perfectly.

 Unless you particularly enjoy long-ass car rides, I recommend breaking up the drive with a stop or two along the way.
 On the way up, we stopped off in Mudgee for a wine tasting; on the way back, we camped at Wollemi National Park on the last night.
 I’d never been to either spot before this trip because they’re about 4 hours away from Sydney and not really accessible by public transport – so it was nice to finally get a taste of both.

 Mudgee, we WILL be back someday – hopefully not just before starting a hike!